user1m/microsoft-graph-notes/readme.md

 ## [batching:](https://developer.microsoft.com/en-us/graph/docs/concepts/json_batching)
 JSON batching allows you to optimize your application by combining multiple requests into a single JSON object.

-* Can sequencing requests with the `dependsOn` property
+* Can sequence requests with the `dependsOn` property

 ```